roger-/PyInductor/README.md

 {'Rs_equiv': 0.0260142920022588, 'char_impedance': 1062.8882724816337, 'Ls_equiv': 4.18213766576639e-08, 'Rs_eff': 0.03933132499704669, 'Q_eff': 82.14705604747247, 'res_freq': 1088325440.0625987, 'Q_equiv': 101.01042124023245, 'skin_depth': 2.1102261245635593e-05, 'prop_factor': 0.5173362883660613, 'Ls_eff': 5.142220706528976e-08, 'Cp_equiv': 1.1309733366263994e-09}
 ```

+For an explanation of these quantities see [here](http://hamwaves.com/antennas/inductance.html).

-Tuning support is useful if you want to obtain (say) the necessary length for a given inductance:
+Tuning support is useful if you want to obtain (say) the necessary coil length for a desired inductance:

 ```python
 from inductor import Inductor, MATERIALS